Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 In fact, since cars once built last 20 years, and fossil fuels need to be continually consumed, moving to EVs reduces the amount of mining required, and reduced fossil fuel mining will reduce mining equipment that needs o be replaced or repaired.

-The EV transition alone won’t save the planet, and can’t be rushed.
+The EV transition alone won’t save the planet, but it plays an essential part.

-An EV transition enables emission reduction, but doesn’t DO the reduction.
+An EV transition enables emission reduction but doesn’t DO much of the reduction alone.

 At first it seems the catch 22, is that the big dividend from cleaning up the grid, will only come when EVs have at least mostly replaced fossil fuelled vehicles.